 The Careers & Enterprise Company (“CEC”) is committed to building your confidence and trust by complying with data protection legislation and best practices that protect your privacy and safeguards your personal information.
-This Privacy Notice explains how we collect, use, store, share and protect your personal information.
+This Privacy Notice explains how we collect, use, store, share and protect your personal information and sets out your rights and choices relating to that information.
 We are registered with the UK Information Commissioner's Office.
 Our data protection registration number is ZA128193.

 a) Directly from you when you;

 - Subscribe to our newsletters and email notifications.

 - Register to join our Network, Programmes and Activities.

 - Register with us on our website via our ‘Register Your Interest’ form e.g. to subscribe to our ‘Give an Hour’ campaign.

 - Respond to our surveys or qualitative research.